Ruthika6/AI-Business-Operating-System/README.md

-# FlowZint AI — Business Operating System
+ AI Business Operating System

-FlowZint AI is a production-ready, AI-powered Business Operating System built specifically for the FlowZint AI Hackathon (Open Innovation Category).
+AI-powered Business Operating System built specifically for the FlowZint AI Hackathon (Open Innovation Category).

 This platform serves as a centralized control center for startups and enterprises, using Google Gemini to automate business strategy, sales CRM activities, customer support triaging, meeting minutes summarization, and CSV data analytics.